Germanic umlaut: Description

-The fronted variant caused by umlaut was originally allophonic (a variant sound automatically predictable from the context), but it later became phonemic (a separate sound in its own right) when the context was lost but the variant sound remained.
-The following examples show how, when final -i was lost, the variant sound -ȳ- became a new phoneme in Old English:
+The fronted variant caused by umlaut was originally allophonic (a variant sound automatically predictable from context), but it later became phonemic when the context was lost but the variant sound remained.
+The following examples show how, when final -i was lost, the variant sound -ȳ- became a new phoneme in Old English.

 Outcomes in modern spelling and pronunciation

-The following table surveys how Proto-Germanic vowels which later underwent i-umlaut generally appear in modern languages — though there are many exceptions to these patterns owing to other sound-changes and chance variations.
+The following table surveys how Proto-Germanic vowels which later underwent i-umlaut generally appear in modern languages—though there are many exceptions to these patterns owing to other sound changes and chance variations.
 The table gives two West Germanic examples (English and German) and two North Germanic examples (Swedish, from the east, and Icelandic, from the west).
 Spellings are marked by pointy brackets (⟨...⟩) and pronunciation, given in the international phonetic alphabet, in slashes (/.../).

 Whereas modern English does not have any special letters for vowels produced by i-umlaut, in German the letters ä, ö, and ü almost always represent umlauted vowels (see further below).
-Likewise, in Swedish ä, ö, and y and Icelandic æ, y, ý, and ey are almost always used of vowels produced by i-umlaut.
+Likewise, Swedish ä, ö, and y and Icelandic æ, y, ý, and ey are almost always used for vowels produced by i-umlaut.
 However, German eu represents vowels from multiple sources, which is also the case for e in Swedish and Icelandic.